Getting Started

 5. Advanced features

-Once you’ve setup Bigeye metrics and SLAs on your priority datasets, you can explore Bigeye’s advanced features to ensure even business-specific data requirements are monitored.
+Once you’ve set up Bigeye metrics and collections on your priority datasets, you can explore Bigeye’s advanced features to ensure even business-specific data requirements are monitored.

 Take advantage of virtual tables and template metrics to monitor business rules.
 Setup deltas to monitor data migrations between sources or changes between dataset versions.